quang-do-se/aws-certs/devops/study-note.md

 Maximum timeout is 15 minutes.

-Lambda is not good for long process (AWS Batch) or synchronize functions with one another (AWS Step Functions)
+Lambda is not good for long process (AWS Batch) or synchronize functions with one another (AWS Step Functions).

+Lambda version is immutable.

+Lambda alias is good for A/B testing and can assign weight for each version.

 #### SAM (Serverless Application Model)